department-of-veterans-affairs/vets-website/src/applications/beta-enrollment/README.md

 1. Create the content/Markdown page in `content/beta-enrollment` where you would like the enrollment button to reside.
 2. Make sure to include a React root element in the Markdown file, `<div id="react-root"></div>`.
-3. Register the route by creating the button in `beta-enrollment/routes.js`.
+3. Register the route as React entrypoint by creating the button in `beta-enrollment/routes.js`.
+4. Any applications that are part of that Beta should be wrapped in a `BetaApp` tags.
+For example, Personalization products were wrapped in:
+    - `<BetaApp featureName={features.dashboard} redirect="/beta-enrollment/personalization/">`
+    - In the event the user navigated there without being enrolled, they would be redirected to the enrollment page.

 ## Unenrolling from Beta
 There is an action available for deleting a service from the user's services array, but it must be implemented manually.